 "The water," said George.

 "And wasn't Penny holding…"

 "A mirror," George finished.

 "Why the girls' bathroom on the second floor?" asked Fred.

 Harry looked from one twin to the other then took a deep breath.
-"The last time the chamber was opened there was one fatality, and she hasn't left the school, she is still in the room she died in; the second-floor girl's toilet.
+"The last time the chamber was opened there was one death, and she hasn't left the school.
+Perhaps she is still in the room she died in; the second-floor girl's toilet.
 At least that is what I think happened."

 He saw recognition flash in their eyes and then they looked at each other.
 They nodded and then each grabbed one of Harry's elbows and walked toward the portrait hole.
 "Well," Fred said a bit louder than necessary, "I guess we should go find little Ronnie, this is a time for family."

 "Yes, Dearest Fred, we can't allow our baby brother to suffer alone.
 We must go after him, as we are his wonderful older brothers."